ARMmbed/Debugging-docs/Docs/Debugging/debugging_microbit.md

 # Debugging the micro:bit with pyOCD and GDB

-This tutorial shows how to debug a simple program on the micro:bit.
-Using only GDB, we'll first try to understand what is happening on the chip and why the program doesn't follow the expected behaviour.
-We will then attempt to modify its behaviour by writing directly into the chip's memory.
+This tutorial shows how to debug a program on the micro:bit.
+Using only GDB, you'll first understand what is happening on the chip and why the program doesn't follow the expected behavior.
+You will then attempt to modify its behavior by writing directly into the chip's memory.

 <span class="notes">**Note:** The micro:bit's processor is based on the Nordic [nRF51][nRF51].</span>

-For reference, here are the tools I'm using.
-This is only a suggestion, as pyOCD and GDB work just as well on Mac OS and Windows.
+Suggested tools:

   * Linux (4.1), but pyOCD and GDB work on Windows and Mac OS.
-  * pyOCD (0.4.5) can be obtained on [GitHub](https://github.com/mbedmicro/pyOCD).
+  * pyOCD (0.4.5), which you can obtain on [GitHub](https://github.com/mbedmicro/pyOCD).
-  * arm-none-eabi-gdb (7.9.1) is usually present in package managers, or you can get it at [linaro](https://launchpad.net/gcc-arm-embedded)
+  * arm-none-eabi-gdb (7.9.1) is usually present in package managers, or you can get it at [linaro](https://launchpad.net/gcc-arm-embedded).

+This is only a suggestion. pyOCD and GDB work just as well on Mac OS and Windows.

 ## Looking at a basic program

-We'll be looking at hello.hex, a simple program printing "hello world" to the serial console.
+Look at hello.hex, a program printing "hello world" to the serial console.
 You can find the hex file at [hello.hex](https://github.com/iriark01/Debugging-docs/blob/master/Docs/Debugging/hello.hex).

-<span class="notes">**Note:** Shell commands are prefixed with "$", GDB commands with "(gdb)"</span>
+<span class="notes">**Note:** Shell commands begin with "$", GDB commands with "(gdb)."</span>

 ### Analysis

-Let's start with a simple image for the micro:bit I received recently.
-It was supposed to print something on the serial output, but nothing appeared.
+Start with an image for the micro:bit.
+It is supposed to print something on the serial output, but nothing appears.

-The following command will start pyOCD with a soothing configuration:
+The following command starts pyOCD with a soothing configuration:

     $ pyocd-gdbserver --persist -t nrf51 -bh -r INFO:root:Unsupported board found: 0224